Level III NICU at Memorial Hermann Southwest

 Bubble Continuous Positive Airway Pressure (BCPAP)

-The NICU at Memorial Hermann Southwest is one of the only NICUs in Houston that uses Bubble Continuous Positive Airway Pressure (BCPAP).
+The NICU at Memorial Hermann Southwest is one of the first NICUs in Houston to use Bubble Continuous Positive Airway Pressure (BCPAP).
 Through our healthcare team's research, persistence and desire to deliver quality care to our tiny patients and to their families, instituting BCPAP has created a better experience and outcome for our Very Low Birth Weight (VLBW) infants.
 This is evidenced by our lower Chronic Lung Disease (CLD) and Retinopathy of Prematurity (ROP) rates.